 NASCAR hands down these penalties, but many teams choose to appeal before the National Stock Car Racing Commission (NSCRC).
 The appeals process, also dictated in the rules but unavailable to the public firsthand, involves a hearing before members of the commission.
 While some lucky teams have their penalties amended or overturned, appealing a penalty involves a certain degree of risk -- teams have found their punishments increased by the commission.
 If they still aren't happy, teams can try their luck before the national commissioner for a final appeal, but his is the last word.

 With this quick look into the complicated world of NASCAR rules and penalties, it's easy to see why fans might have some trouble predicting when a deal breaker is in the works.
-For more information on stock cars and their tamer driveway relations, visit the links on the next page.
+For more information on stock cars and their tamer driveway relations, visit the links below.

 Related HowStuffWorks Articles